Location & Contact

 It is important that all incoming packages include the recipient's name on the address so that Mail Services can ensure that delivery goes to the appropriate staff or faculty recipient.

-Mail sent to on-campus students via the US Postal Service should be addressed accordingly:
+Mail and packages sent to on-campus students should be addressed accordingly:

 120 Boylston Street